samuko-things-company/eimu_cpp/README.md

 > you can use it in your microcomputer robotics project **running on linux** (e.g Raspberry Pi, PC, etc.)

-A simple way to get started is simply to try out and follow the example code in the example folder
+A simple way to get started is simply to try out and follow the example code in the src folder

 ## Dependencies
 - you'll need to install the `libserial` library